 - OUR SUPPORTERS

-LGBTQ WRITERS IN SCHOOLS connects authors with classrooms via free Skype or in-class visits to discuss the author’s work and LGBTQ issues.
-Designed for teachers of high school classes, universities and colleges,and student organizations, the LGBTQ Writers in Schools program is an opportunity for writers to discuss their work openly with students and to encourage diversity not only in the students’ reading and writing lives, but also in society at large.
-This initiative will broaden the foundation of experience for students of Literature, Creative Writing, English, and Secondary Education.
+LGBTQ WRITERS IN SCHOOLS connects authors with classrooms by gifting their books to schools followed by a visit with the writer to discuss their work and LGBTQ issues.
+Designed for teachers of grades K-12, student organizations, and organizations serving LGBTQ youth, the LGBTQ Writers in Schools program is an opportunity for writers to discuss their work openly with students and to encourage diversity not only in the students’ reading and writing lives, but also in society at large.

 You can help right now by donating LGBTQ books to schools.
 Click on the button below and scroll to the box at the bottom of the donate page.
 If you would like your name mentioned in the donated copy, indicate that in the “Memo” box.
 This donation is tax deductible.